anti-machinee/model-context-protocol-samples/README.md

 # About
-- This repository is to analyze [Model context protocal](https://github.com/modelcontextprotocol) and to practice with Model context protocal opensources
+- This repository is to analyze [Model context protocal](https://github.com/modelcontextprotocol) and to practice with MCP opensources
-- Model context protocal analysis is aligned by my knowledge and powered by OpenAI for further explaination
+- MCP analysis is aligned by my knowledge and powered by OpenAI for further explaination
 - This repository supports reading source code from entry level to advanced level and mimic time for reading distributed source code

 # Check List